 So, what would you do if you had 2 days in Ottawa?
-More than most would think, and it doesn’t have to cost you that much, either!
+I had no idea.

 Can you believe I was born and raised in Toronto, Canada, and had not visited my country’s capital Ottawa until a few years ago?
 Sure I’ve been to Kingston, Montreal, Quebec City and as far East as St. John’s in Newfoundland & Labrador.
 I know, it’s shameful but I righted the wrongs when we took a quick trip to spend 48 hours in Ottawa.
 It might have something to do with the hockey rivalry between the Toronto Maple Leafs and the Ottawa Senators or the failure to understand why Ottawa is the capital of Canada and Toronto, the bigger city isn’t.
 But I digress.

 Ottawa is definitely one of the best places to spend a getaway.
 Like Toronto and most big Canadian cities, the lifestyle can be expensive.
 O-Town – as it’s passionately nick-named, is no different.

 Since there are no financial breaks from our national airline Air Canada either – it’s ridiculously costly to fly within Canada.
 This leaves most travellers with options two and three; take the train or drive.
 Although I love taking trains we opted to rent a car and drive so we could have to option to drive around when we arrived.
 Granted, I’m not a huge fan of driving long distances but since it’s only about four hours from Toronto, I sucked it up and hit the road.

 Depending on where you’re coming from, a road trip may be the best option for you too.
 If not, there are options one and two to choose from.
 Here’s a suggested itinerary on how you can spend a weekend in Ottawa and get the most out of your trip.